-- Platform-specific features: back in the days one of the strongest points against cross-posting was that each platform has its own functions and interactions.
-Twitter in particular had two main features that were Twitter specific – the #hashtag and the @reply.
+- Platform-specific features: back in the days one of the strongest points against cross-posting was that each platform has its functions and interactions.
+Twitter, in particular, had two main features that were Twitter specific – the #hashtag and the @reply.
 So, when you saw a hashtag or the “@“ symbol on a Facebook page or a Facebook profile, you knew right away that (9 times out of 10) that was a cross-post.
 However, times have changed since then – Facebook lets you mention people with the “@“ symbol, and it also lets you use hashtags.
-However, these symbols being more widespread nowadays, I still see a few Pages inviting their fans to “favourite and retweet”, and a few Twitter profiles urging their beloved followers to “like, comment and share to enter the competition”.
-(Or how about when you see a “I posted a new photo to Facebook http://fb.me…” on your Twitter timeline?)
-There are platform-specific instructions and features that just aren’t relevant to other social networks.
+However, these symbols being more widespread nowadays, I still see a few Pages inviting their fans to “favorite and retweet,” and a few Twitter profiles urging their beloved followers to “like, comment and share to enter the competition.”
+(Or how about when you see an “I posted a new photo to Facebook http://fb.me…” on your Twitter timeline?)
+Some platform-specific instructions and features just aren’t relevant to other social networks.

 Cross-promote, don’t cross-post